Skip to content

 RpaFolderMonitor

-This type of agent monitors a specific folder and triggers actions when new items are created, changed or deleted in this folder.
+This type of agent monitors a specific folder and triggers actions when items are created, changed, or deleted in it.

 Example: